iqzaardiansyah/hello-rust/README.md

 # Commit 4 Reflection Notes
 when entering /URI, the application will respond quickly.
 But when the /sleep URI is entered and then the / URI is entered in a separate browser window, the application will wait until the /sleep loading process is complete and then start processing /.
 In other words, the user accessing / must wait for the loading of other users accessing /sleep.

+# Commit 5 Reflection Notes
+A thread pool is a group of threads that appear and are waiting and ready to handle a task.
+When the program receives a new task, it will assign one of the threads in the pool to that task, and that thread will process the task.
+The remaining threads in the pool are available to handle other incoming tasks while the first thread is processing.
+When the first thread finishes processing its task, it returns to the pool of idle threads, ready to handle new tasks.
+Thread pools allow servers to process connections simultaneously, thereby increasing server throughput.
 </details>